ElfFriend-DnD/foundryvtt-confetti/README.md

 - [x] Hook up a socket to trigger the effect on all clients
 - [x] Add a sound effect to the confetti effects
 - [x] Add an API to window so other modules can trigger confetti effects
-- [ ] Add some configuration effects to prevent crashing potato computers
+- [x] Add some configuration effects to prevent crashing potato computers
+  - [x] GM Only :sadface: -- Only GMs get the buttons
+  - [x] "Confetti Multiplier Slider"  of how much confetti you want on screen (i.e. how much can your PC handle)
+  - [x] Mute?
+- [ ] Pull the buttons somewhere else...
+Naked Application?
+- [x] Localization -- Emoji are Universal
+- [x] Macro Compendium to Include
 - [x] Documentation including JSDoc on stuff

 ## Installation